Everything you need to know to forage for mussels

 Blue mussels are a type of edible bivalve found in cold coastal waters.
 These orange-fleshed, blue-shelled mollusks are high in vitamin B and iron.
 Mussels and other bivalves feed by filtering water throughout their body.
 Bivalves, including mussels, can be deadly if consumed during red tide conditions.

 Mussel gathering is prohibited in Humboldt County every year from May 1 to October 31 due to the warmer climate during this time, which facilitates the proper conditions for toxic algae blooms.
+Mussel quarantine may vary year to year.
 Always call the shellfish bio-toxin hotline before you plan on foraging.

 Bio-toxin information line: (800) 553-4133 shellfish toxins/quarantine information